My goal doesn't make any sense!

 Sometimes you can accidentally back yourself into an impossible or nonsensical situation on a Beeminder goal.

-A common example is Gmail goals: a negative rate without a correct end date or value set will eventually mean that you need to have a negative number of emails in your inbox.
+A common example is Gmail goals: a negative rate without an end date or value set will eventually mean that you need to have a negative number of emails in your inbox.
 Obviously, this is not possible.
 Or maybe you created a weight goal and typoed the start value, and now you need to lose 10 pounds in a single day to avoid derailing.

 - Load and sort all the goal's data by date and/or value to find accidentally-input outliers that may send a graph haywire.